FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes Housing Action Plan - Special Meeting of Limerick City and County Council - 6th November 2017.md

 • Approved Housing Bodies (AHBs) were part of the solution and the Council would

-endeavour to inform local Public Representatives of projects involving AHBs.--- **5**
+endeavour to inform local Public Representatives of projects involving AHBs.
+---
+**5**

 • Since 2015, 154 voids in Council ownership were brought back into use.
 22 houses were